alttch/finac/doc/accounts.rst

 Account types
 *************

-Finac account-types are hard-coded and can not be changed.
+Finac account types are hard-coded and can not be changed.
 Type codes are reserved for the future.

 Financial assets